Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 The figure below shows the steady state groundwater heads around the moraine zone in all three layers.
 We don't have any targets to inform this data, but it does produce a key prediction that could be tested in the future.
-The model predicts that the groundwater levels are significantly higher in the Northeastern edge of the moraine and that this is the area which ultimately controls flow between the lake and the groundwater system.
-This is not inconsistent with either the perched aquifer conceptual model or the local penetration conceptual model (see the Lake Hawea Moraine Conceptual Model section of `the model build readme <../model_build/README.rst>`_.
+The model predicts that the groundwater levels are significantly higher in the northeastern edge of the moraine and that this is the area which ultimately controls flow between the lake and the groundwater system.
+This is not inconsistent with either the perched aquifer conceptual model or the local penetration conceptual model (see the Lake Hawea Moraine Conceptual Model section of `the model build readme <../model_build/README.rst>`_. )

 .. figure:: ../optimisation/optimisation_results/3d_v1d/Base_Optimisation_plots/final_opt_model/3d_hds.png